-And they came to Elim, where were twelve wells of water, and threescore and ten palm trees; and they encamped there by the waters.
-(Exodus 15:27)
+Then they came to Elim, where there were twelve wells of water and seventy palm trees; so they camped there by the waters.

+-Exodus 15:27

-Elim means "palm trees," and at Elim they had seventy of them!
-And beside that, they had twelve wells of water!
+Elim means "palm trees," and at Elim they had 70 of them.
+Beside that, they had 12 wells of water!
 That was some oasis, wasn't it?

 Elim suggests abundant blessing and fruitfulness.
-After Marah, God always brings His children to Elim-"...
-Weeping may endure for a night, but joy cometh in the morning" (Psalm 30:5).
+After Marah, God always brings His children to Elim-"Weeping may endure for a night, but joy comes in the morning" (Psalm 30:5).
 You may lock Peter in the inner prison, but an angel is going to spring him before morning (see Acts 12).
 Paul and Silas may be beaten within an inch of their lives and put in a dungeon, but at midnight they're going to sing praises to God, and the doors of the prison will be flung open (see Acts 16).

-God will take you down by Marah.
-But He won't leave you at Marah.
-There is an Elim ahead for the pilgrim today.
-And God's plan of usefulness goes by Marah to Elim.
+God will take you down by Marah, but He won't leave you at Marah.
+There is an Elim ahead for the pilgrim today, because God's plan of usefulness goes by Marah to Elim.
 It always has; there's no exception.

-Joseph-oh, the difficulties and the problems this poor boy had!
-But after his father died, his brothers came to him with fear.
-They were afraid he was going to take revenge on them.
+Joseph-oh, the difficulties and problems this poor boy had!
+When his brothers came to him, it was with fear thar he'd take revenge on them.
 He said, "Wait, you meant it for evil, but God meant it for good."
-His Marah was when he was sold into slavery by these jealous brothers, but there was Elim down the way.
-God brought Joseph to the oasis where there were, in effect, palm trees and an abundance of water (see Genesis 37-50).
+His Marah was when he was sold into slavery